PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

   * ``ciphers``: str - The TLS ciphers to use.
 The exact format depends on the provider used.
 When the OpenSSL provider is used, ciphers for TLS 1.3 must be specified via ``ciphersTLS13``.
   * ``ciphersTLS13``: str - The ciphers to use for TLS 1.3, when the OpenSSL provider is used.
 When the GnuTLS provider is used, ``ciphers`` applies regardless of the TLS protocol and this setting is not used.
   * ``numberOfTicketsKeys``: int - The maximum number of tickets keys to keep in memory at the same time, if the provider supports it (GnuTLS doesn't, OpenSSL does).
 Only one key is marked as active and used to encrypt new tickets while the remaining ones can still be used to decrypt existing tickets after a rotation.
 Default to 5.
   * ``ticketKeyFile``: str - The path to a file from where TLS tickets keys should be loaded, to support :rfc:`5077`.
 These keys should be rotated often and never written to persistent storage to preserve forward secrecy.
 The default is to generate a random key.
 The OpenSSL provider supports several tickets keys to be able to decrypt existing sessions after the rotation, while the GnuTLS provider only supports one key.
+See :doc:`guides/tls-sessions-management` for more information.
   * ``ticketsKeysRotationDelay``: int - Set the delay before the TLS tickets key is rotated, in seconds.
 Default is 43200 (12h).
   * ``sessionTimeout``: int - Set the TLS session lifetime in seconds, this is used both for TLS ticket lifetime and for sessions kept in memory.
   * ``sessionTickets``: bool - Whether session resumption via session tickets is enabled.
 Default is true, meaning tickets are enabled.